ABOUT MT (STEVEN) ROSE, TEACHER

 |1999-2000||Earl Baum Center of the Blind|

-In addition to teaching Tai Chi Chuan, Mr. Rose teaches Argentine Tango at his school in Santa Rosa, The Tango Society.
-He is head trainer at Roses’ Noses, a canine scent detection company specializing in bed bug detection: http://www.rosesnoses.com/.
-He also plays tuba in the traditional jazz band The Eldorado Syncopators.
+In addition to teaching Tai Chi Chuan, Mr. Rose taught Argentine Tango at his school in Santa Rosa, The Tango Society.
+He was the head trainer at Roses’ Noses, a canine scent detection company specializing in bed bug detection.
+He also played tuba in the traditional jazz band The Eldorado Syncopators.